George Mason: Road to dissent

 By mid-July, as delegates began to move past the stalemate to a framework built upon the Great Compromise, Mason had considerable influence in the convention.
 North Carolina's William Blount was unhappy that those from his state "were in Sentiment with Virginia who seemed to take the lead.
 Madison at their Head tho Randolph and Mason also great".
 Mason had failed to carry his proposals that senators must own property and not be in debt to the United States, but he successfully argued that the minimum age for service in Congress should be 25, telling the convention that younger men were too immature.
 Mason was the first to propose that the national seat of government not be in a state capital lest the local legislature be too influential.
 He voted against proposals to base representation on a state's wealth or taxes paid and supported regular reapportionment of the House of Representatives.

 On August 6, 1787, the convention received a tentative draft written by a Committee of Detail chaired by South Carolina's John Rutledge; Randolph had represented Virginia.
 The draft was acceptable to Mason as a basis for discussion, containing such points important to him as the requirement that money bills originate in the House and not be amendable in the Senate.
 Nevertheless, Mason felt the upper house was too powerful, as it had the powers to make treaties, appoint Supreme Court justices, and adjudicate territorial disputes between the states.
 The draft lacked provision for a council of revision, something Mason and others considered a serious lack.

-The convention spent several weeks in August in debating the powers of Congress.
-Although Mason was successful in some of his proposals, such as placing the state militias under federal regulation, and a ban on Congress passing an export tax, he lost on some that he deemed crucial.
+The convention spent several weeks in August debating the powers of Congress.
+Although Mason was successful in some of his proposals, such as placing the state militias under federal regulation and a ban on Congress passing an export tax, he lost on some that he deemed crucial.
 These losses included the convention deciding to allow importation of slaves to continue to at least 1800 (later amended to 1808) and to allow a simple majority to pass navigation acts that might require Virginians to export their tobacco in American-flagged ships, when it might be cheaper to use foreign-flagged vessels.
 The convention also weakened the requirement that money bills begin in the House and not be subject to amendment in the Senate, eventually striking the latter clause after debate that stretched fitfully over weeks.
 Despite these defeats, Mason continued to work constructively to build a constitution, serving on another grand committee that considered customs duties and ports.